qingkaishi/canary/README.md

 concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for details.

-Please use Canary with llvm-3.6.0svn (If you cannot built it successfully, plase check out the latest version and try again.).
+We have built and tested it on *32-bit* x86 linux architectures using gcc 4.8.2 and llvm-3.6.0svn.
+If you cannot built it successfully, plase check out the latest version of llvm-3.6.0svn and try again.

-We have built and tested it on *32-bit* x86 linux architectures using gcc 4.8.2.
+If you still fail to build it, please report a bug.
+Thanks!

 If you use Canary, please cite Canary as below (latex style).